eradiate/eradiate/docs/src/reference_cli.md

 **Arguments**:

 * `[FILE_LIST]...`: An arbitrary number of relative paths to files to be retrieved from the data store or file list specifications.
-If unset, the list of files is read from a YAML file which can be specified by using the ``--from-file`` option, if it is specified.
-Otherwise, it defaults to ``all`` in a production environment and ``minimal`` in a development environment.
+A file list keyword can also be specified to download a pre-defined list of files (use the `--list` option to display) available keywords.
+If unset, the list of files is read from a YAML file which can be specified by using the `--from-file` option, if it is used.
+Otherwise, it defaults to `all` in a production environment and `minimal` in a development environment.

 **Options**: